pizthewiz/Cinder-Forum-Data/README.md

 # Cinder Forum Data
-Explore data extraction from the [Cinder Forum](https://forum.libcinder.org/), with the hope to enable migration to [Discourse](http://www.discourse.org).
+Explore data extraction from the [Cinder Forum](https://forum.libcinder.org/), with the hope to enable a migration to [Discourse](http://www.discourse.org).

 ## CSV DUMP
 The support staff provided a sample CSV dump, but unfortunately it doesn't seem viable by itself.
 The forum's message threads cannot be fully reconstructed as it is missing data rows, has incorrect column data and does not have the sufficient columns.